Switzerland

 Royalties – Royalties are generally taxable at both federal, communal and cantonal levels.
 However, some cantons have introduced a patent box regime, where royalties may be tax-exempt or taxed at reduced rates.

-Foreign-source income – Foreign-source income is taxable at both at federal, cantonal and communal levels.
-However, profits derived from foreign branches or permanent establishments, foreign real properties and profits undistributed by foreign subsidiaries may not be subject to taxation.
+Foreign-source income – Foreign-source income is taxable at at federal, cantonal and communal levels.
+However, profits derived from foreign branches or permanent establishments, foreign real properties as well as undistributed profits held in local and foreign subsidiaries may not be subject to taxation.

 Withholding tax paid to treaty countries may be creditable, taxes paid on non-treaty countries may not be creditable but may be deductible.